f-llewellyn/mtb-races-backend/README.md

 ### GET `/api/races/scrape`

-Triggers a new scrape of race data from SI Entries.
+Triggers a new scrape of race data from SI Entries and saves to a databse.

 ### GET `/health`